-Abstraction from the dam will be undertaken based on operating rules which DWA will develop, which will typically include an allocation to each user based on the dam level at a decided date (currently April) of each year and the level of assurance at which water is allocated to different users.
+Abstraction from the dam will be undertaken based on operating rules, which DWA will develop in consultation with representatives of all water users.
+Such rules will typically include an allocation to each user/user group based on the dam level at a decided date (currently April) of each year and the level of assurance at which water is allocated to different users.
+In the development of these operating rules the same principles will be applied as those in other large water resource systems such as the Vaal River system, including releases to comply with the conditions of the Reserve.
 The process is to assess the risk of non-supply based on the dam level and estimated demands on the dam for the year.
 Restrictions may then be implemented should it be necessary, if it is a period of low flow and low dam level, to ensure supply to the users in accordance to their assurance.
 This measure is to protect all users.